stellar-deprecated/starlight/README.md

 ## Forks

 The code in this repository uses forks of some software with partial implementations of [CAP-21].

 The forks may not be exactly the same as the CAP as shortcuts may have been taken for experimentation purposes.
+The account extension was implemented using the existing dangling format and not the `cur` format that CAP-21 proposes.
+Also, not all general preconditions were implemented.
+The preconditions available in CAP-21 are listed here, and checked if implemented:

+- [x] `timeBounds`
+- [ ] `ledgerBounds`
+- [x] `minSeqNum`
+- [x] `minSeqAge`
+- [x] `minSeqLedgerGap`

 - xdr: https://github.com/leighmcculloch/stellar--stellar-core/tree/cap21/src/xdr
 - stellar-core: https://github.com/leighmcculloch/stellar--stellar-core/pull/1